Colors (Morandi song)

 "Colors" is a song by Romanian group Morandi intended to be the lead single off the group's fourth studio album, Zebra.
 However, it was later included in their compilation album, Best Of (2011).
 The supposed Zebra's mix of club and British rock served as inspiration for the track.
 Written by the group, the song was first released on 16 June 2009 in Romania and on 6 August 2009 for digital download and streaming in the United States through Universal Music Romania.

-Commercially, the song topped the charts in the Commonwealth of Independent States (CIS) and Slovakia, and reached the top five in Bulgaria and the Czech Republic.
+Commercially, the song topped the charts in the Commonwealth of Independent States (CIS), Slovakia and Ukraine, and reached the top five in Bulgaria and the Czech Republic.
 A music video directed by Marius Moga and Giuliano Bekor was released to promote the song, which premiered on Romanian radio station Radio 21's website and was aired on MTV in late September 2009.
 The song was nominated at the 2010 Balkan Music Awards and at the 2010 Radio România Actualităţi Awards for Best Song from Romania and Best Pop/Dance Song, respectively.
 The video also received a nomination in the former ceremony for Best Video in the Balkans 2009.